gladstone-institutes/supremo_lite/README.md

 def custom_encoder(seq):
     """
-    Custom encoder example: reverse the default A,C,G,T order to T,G,C,A.
+    Custom encoder example: reverse the default A,C,G,T order to T,G,C,A and use uniform probability for ambiguous bases.

     Args:
         seq: DNA sequence string